-The USU F. Edward Hébert School of Medicine, the leadership academy for the military and national health system, is a unique program with an extraordinary mission.
-Students on this campus are learning to care for those in harm's way and to take on the mantle of military, national, and international health leaders.
+USU’s F. Edward Hébert School of Medicine is the leadership academy for the military and national health system; it offers a unique program and has an extraordinary mission.
+Students on USU’s campus learn to care for those in harm's way and assume the mantle of military, national, and international health leaders.

 Navigating the course of military and public health medicine is a challenging experience.
 For this reason, the breadth and depth of the USU curriculum is far reaching.
 A formula combining education in basic science and clinical medicine with innovative training exercises nurtures the future leaders and skilled physicians of USU.

 "With malice toward none, with charity for all, with firmness in the right as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation's wounds, to care for him who shall have borne the battle and for his widow and his orphan, to do all which may achieve and cherish a just and lasting peace among ourselves and with all nations."
 USU recently celebrated its 40th Anniversary.
-In honor of this occasion, this is a video commemorating the univerity's past, present and future: USU Story
+USU’s commemorating video of its past, present and future can be found here: USU Story